The term "leather" is broad and used to describe many different types of leather, some of which aren’t genuine leather at all.

 Bonded leather is a man-made material that is a mix of genuine leather scraps and faux leather like polyurethane.
 It is often called "faux leather" and contains very little real leather, which means it cannot absorb a leather conditioner.
 Bonded leather is known to break, crack and peel over time, and it not high-quality or long-lasting.
 It is a very inexpensive form of leather, however, and is often used to make affordable furniture.

-Some common questions people have about the types of leather.
+Some common questions people have about the five types of leather.

 What are the five grades of leather?